1947–1948 civil war in Mandatory Palestine: Kfar Etzion massacre

 Kfar Etzion is a group of four settlements established on the strategic route between Hebron and Jerusalem, right in the middle of Arab inhabited territory.
 It had 400 inhabitants at the end of 1947.
 After the adoption of Resolution 181(II), it was the object of Arab attacks.
 Ben-Gurion reinforced it on 7 December, protecting it with a Palmach division, but on 8 January, he authorized the evacuation of the women and children of the settlements.

 After 26 March, the last date on which a supply convoy successfully reached it, despite heavy losses of life, the defenders were completely isolated.

 On 12 May, Arab Legion units started to attack the settlements.
 The motivations advanced include their desire to protect one of their last supply convoys before the embargo took effect, which had to travel down the road by Kfar Etzion.
 Another theory is that the block of settlements obstructed the deployment of the Legion in the area around Hebron, whose attack was one of Abdullah's principal objectives.

-External defences fell quickly, and, on 13 May, the first kibbutz was captured, and those who were taken prisoner were massacred; only four survived.
+External defences fell quickly, and, on 13 May, the first kibbutz was captured.
+Those who were taken prisoner were massacred; only four survived.
 Of the 131 defenders, 127, including 21 women, were killed, or massacred after they surrendered.
 The other three establishments surrendered, and the kibbutzim were first plundered, then razed to the ground.
-In March 1949 320 prisoners from the Etzion settlements were released from the "Jordan POW camp at Mafrak", including 85 women.
+In March 1949, 320 prisoners from the Etzion settlements were released from the "Jordan POW camp at Mafrak", including 85 women.

 The events that took place at Kfar Etzion made apparent the limitations of the policy prohibiting evacuation.
 Although it was effective during civil war, when facing militias, isolated Jewish settlements could not resist the firepower of a regular army, and an evacuation could have made it possible to avoid the captivity or death of those who defended the settlements.

 According to Yoav Gelber, the fall and massacre of Kfar Etzion influenced Ben-Gurion's decision to engage the Arab Legion on its way to Jerusalem, although the Haganah General Staff were divided about whether the Legion should be challenged inside Jerusalem itself as such a move could harm the Jews in the city.
 Ben-Gurion left the final decision to Shaltiel.
 The battle for Jerusalem was thus set in motion.